Chameleon-Stack/template-nodejs-express-postgresql/README.md

 yarn typeorm migration:run
 ```

-## Starting the Project
+### Starting the Project

-Run the following command in your project:
+Run the following command in the project:

 ```
 npm run dev